10 Best Things to Do in Great Sand Dunes National Park & Preserve

 Distance: 2.0 miles / 3.2 km

-On top of this, the Lower Dunes Overlook is my personal favorite of the two main viewpoints to catch the sunset of anywhere outside of the dune field, which I encourage you to learn more about in my separate article linked below.
+On top of this, the Lower Dunes Overlook is my personal favorite of the two main viewpoints to catch the sunset of any outside of the dune field, which I encourage you to learn more about in my separate article linked below.

 Read My Separate Post: Dunes Overlook Trail